-NIFF presents a carefully curated program of over 60 domestic and international narrative, documentary and short films from established and emerging filmmakers.
-The opening night film and party take place on the Artis—Naples cultural campus.
-Competition films screen at the Silverspot Cinema, a luxury boutique theater with state-of-the-art digital projection and sound.
-Our community is passionate about film, and Silverspot's intimate theaters create a relaxed environment where filmmakers and audiences can truly connect.
+NIFF presents a carefully curated program of over 60 domestic and international narrative, documentary, and short films from established and emerging filmmakers.
+The opening night film and party traditionally takes place on the Artis—Naples cultural campus, with competition films screening at one of our state-of-the-art partner theaters throughout the weekend.
+Our community is passionate about film, and NIFF always strives to create a relaxed environment where filmmakers and audiences can truly connect.

-We strongly encourage filmmakers to attend the festival, where they will find a warm welcome from our friendly staff, dedicated volunteers, and enthusiastic community.
+Whenever possible, we strongly encourage filmmakers to attend the festival, where they will find a warm welcome from our friendly staff, dedicated volunteers, and enthusiastic community.
 We intentionally keep our program small, which allows us to pay detailed attention to every film in the festival.
-Filmmakers are invited to participate in everything from our exclusive filmmaker’s welcome reception to the opening night festivities and more.
+Filmmakers have always been encouraged to participate in everything from our exclusive filmmaker’s welcome reception to the opening night festivities and more.